Our Opinion: Blazers can honor Bryant by rekindling Fire

 Particularly in his early years, Bryant was not one of the most-liked NBA stars.
 But when he retired in 2016, he was one of the most respected.

 That reputation only grew, despite facing sexual assault charges 16 years ago.
-Bryant admitted he'd had sex with his accuser, but said it was consenual.
-The case was dismissed after an out-of-court settlement, which included an apology but, he said, no payment to the woman.
+Bryant admitted he'd had sex with his accuser, but he insisted that he believed the encounter was consensual.
+The case was dismissed after an out-of-court settlement and a public apology by Bryant.

 The public rehabilitation of Bryant's image was aided, in part, because he seemed to mature after the highly publicized allegations and focus on his growing family.
 And in recent years, he found a particular cause.
 As a father, he wanted his four daughters to have the same opportunities that he had.
 And so he became a powerful supporter of women's sports, and women's basketball in particular.

-"His death leaves an especially deep hole and ache for fans of women's basketball, in Corvallis and Eugene and everywhere," Brandon wrote.
+"His death leaves an especially deep hole and ache for fans of women's basketball, in Corvallis and Eugene and everywhere," wrote Steve Brandon for the Portland Tribune, The Times' sister paper, reacting to the news of Kobe Bryant's death.

-A void left by someone with the star power of Kobe Bryant is hard to fill, but the Portland Trail Blazers — as a business organization and collection of players — are in a position to help.
+A void left by someone with Bryant's star power is hard to fill, but the Portland Trail Blazers — as a business organization and collection of players — are in a position to help.

 There are only two major women's professional sports leagues in this country, and Portland is home to the most successful franchise in the National Women's Soccer League.